TCKnickerbocker/ScheduleBuilder/README.md

 ## Description:
-This is a simple full-stack application for a website using node, express, pug, and a database.
+This is a simple full-stack application utilizing node, express, pug (a more concise alternative), and a database.
 The website has three main components:

 1. Login and Signout Functionality: User authentication is implemented using bcrypt hashes for password protection.